TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 weight: 1
 ---

-This section contains instructions for LoRaWAN® adding devices in {{% tts %}}.
+This section contains instructions for adding LoRaWAN® devices in {{% tts %}}.

 <!--more-->

 End devices in {{% tts %}} are managed under **Applications**.
-An application is a logical collection devices that can be used to collect devices by function or geographical area.
+An application is a logical collection of devices that can be used to collect devices by function or geographical area.
 Before proceeding with this guide, [create an application]({{< ref "/integrations/adding-applications/" >}}) first.

 This guide assumes that your device is in the [LoRaWAN® Device Repository](https://github.com/TheThingsNetwork/lorawan-devices/) and that you're using the Console.
 If your device is not in the LoRaWAN® Device Repository or if you want to use {{% tts %}} CLI, see [Manually adding devices ]({{< ref "/devices/adding-devices/manual/" >}}).